October 3, 2015

 The 21-mile day yesterday had taken its toll.
-Neither of us had slept well, and my joints and feet ached so badly that I felt as if I had the flu.
+Neither of us slept well, and my joints and feet ached so badly that I felt as if I had the flu.
 Plus we had to sleep in separate bunk beds.
 Phooey.

 Not that I paid much attention to any of it.
 We had a steep ascent almost immediately, and it took immense effort just to put one foot in front of the other.
-You’d think that once I got warmed up, I’d be OK, but my attitude just got worse.
+You’d think that once I got warmed up I’d be OK, but my attitude just got worse.
 I couldn’t stop my mind from racing from one worry to the next: What if we can’t find housing tonight?
 What will we do with our lives when we get back to the States?
 Why does this hurt so much?
 Am I doing permanent damage to myself by climbing all these effing hills?
-How will I ever get to Santiago if I can’t even get through the next hour?
+How will I ever get to Santiago if I can’t even get through the next half hour?
 And when I wasn’t worrying, I was perseverating on my discomfort.
 Each step hurt, and I was moving at a snail’s pace to try to avoid the pain, which, ironically, only made the pain worse and also prolonged the hike.
-So things weren’t going well.

 1- Dale.
 He was hurting just as badly as I but was stoic as ever, keeping his suffering to himself.
 He gave me frequent pep talks and encouragement and, after I’d stopped to rest for the umpteenth time, reminded me that if we didn’t start to move faster, we’d be hiking all night (to which I responded, “I see a nice place right over there where I can lay down.”)
 But I finally took his encouragement to heart and realized that by focusing on myself I was increasing his pain and discomfort, and that wasn’t fair.
 I’ve since started to learn that when I focus on things outside of me, especially the needs of my husband, it makes it easier to forget about my own pain for a little while.